edakturk14/fuel-dapp-template/README.md

 5. To interact with the smart contract, you need to add the local network to your Fuel Browser Wallet.
 Open your Fuel Browser Wallet extension and click "Add new network."
 Input a name and the URL: `http://127.0.0.1:4000/graphql`.

+6. Get one of the Accounts private keys that were displayed when you started your localtoolchain, these accounts have the local funds by default.
+On your Fuel Wallet navigate to Accounts and then click "Add from private key."

-If all goes well you should be able to connect your wallet to website and start incrementing the counter.
+If all goes well you should be able to connect your wallet to website, have a wallet with testnet funds and you can start incrementing the counter.

 ### Testnet Deployments